 Sea salt is perhaps my personal favorite approach to naturally lightening hair.
 "It lightens and brightens previously lightened hair and also lightens natural bases (think children’s hair),” explains Burton.
 As if any of us need an added excuse to head to the beach, Burton suggests “get your hair wet with salt water from the ocean and let the sun air dry it.”
 And if you aren’t based in a place like LA with year-round summer, simply mix one tablespoon of sea salt with half a cup of warm water and leave it on for ten to twenty minutes.

 This delicate little flower carries a pigment in its petals called apigenin.
-Apigenin creates a golden tint and will automatically attach itself to the hair shaft when applied.
+Apigenin creates a golden tint, which may attach itself to the hair shaft when applied.

 Don’t be afraid to combine any of the treatments above.
 They’re all natural, after all.
 And in some cases, the added effort might be upping your chances for lighter strands.